UMass-MRRL/raspberry-pic-gopack/README.md

 The GoPack is a universal control/driver pack meant for rapid prototyping of mechatronic systems.
 It houses a **Raspberry Pi Version 2 Model B**, 16 bit dsPIC33F microcontroller, and has various analog and digital inputs and outputs.
 Programming the GoPack is done in **MATLAB Simulink version 2015b**, and sent wirelessly through the WLAN to the Raspberry Pi.

+Note: Currently does not work for MATLAB versions 2016a and later due to changes in the Simulink build format.

 Last updated: 02/23/2017

 ## Raspberry Pi Setup: